Principal Investigator: Owen Wally

 - Determine thresholds for root diseases for soybeans and field risk for disease outbreak (2017-2018).

-- The reduction in the cost and time involved in determining the presence and quantity pathogen over time will enable growers, industry stakeholders and fellow researchers to identify and determine incidence levels and damage thresholds within soybean fields and allow better management of pests.
+- The reduction in the cost and time involved in determining the presence and quantity of pathogens in field soil over time using molecular methods will enable growers, industry stakeholders and fellow researchers to identify and determine incidence levels and damage thresholds within soybean fields and allow better management of pests.

 - The improved understanding of key risk factors for soybean pathogen development will allow growers to use integrated pest management strategies including: